-3.1.8 SG-T8 - Training Plan on traditional maritime activities and craftmanship
+3.1.8.
+SG-T8 - Training Plan on traditional maritime activities and craftmanship

-SG-T8 Training Plan on traditional maritime activities and craftmanship Overview and purpose
+SG-T8 Training Plan on traditional maritime activities and craftman ship

-The tool consists of a training plan template and of training resources that can be used to define new courses tailored on local assets, specificities and requirements, incorporating contents developed by ARAP and by the Municipality of Monfalcone as results of the FRAMESPORT pilot actionsthat took place in the Abruzzo region and in Monfalcone (Friuli Venezia Giulia region), on which the tool is based.
+The tool consists of a training plan template and of training resources that can be used to define new courses tailored on local assets, specificities and requirements, incorporating contents developed by ARAP and by the Municipality of Monfalcone as results of the FRAMESPORT pilot actions that took place in the Abruzzo region and in Monfalcone (Friuli Venezia Giulia region), on which the tool is based.